 (b) if the order sought is one that, had the judgment been one of a Judge or Master of the Supreme Court, could be made only by the Court of Appeal on an application for leave to appeal or on an appeal — by way of appellate proceedings to the Court of Appeal under the Supreme Court (Court of Appeal) Rules 2005.

-(2) If an application under paragraph (1)(a) also includes an application under Rule 3(1) —
+(2) If an application under subrule (1)(a) also includes an application under Rule 3(1) —

-(a) the application under paragraph (1)(a) must be made by originating summons; and
+(a) the application under subrule (1)(a) must be made by originating summons; and

 (b) the supporting affidavit must, in addition to complying with Rule 4, exhibit a copy of each document on the Commonwealth court’s file, unless that file has been transferred to the Supreme Court or the Supreme Court orders otherwise.

 [Rule 6 inserted in Gazette 5 Nov 1999 p.
 5631; amended in Gazette 29 Apr 2005 p.
-1795.]
+1795; 28 Jun 2011 p.
+2552.]

 7. Applications under Act s.
 11